 A Microsoft 365 Enterprise cloud-based scenario that meets this business need requires that you:

-- Store digital assets (documents, slide decks, spreadsheets, etc.) in a SharePoint Online team site or in the Files tab of a Microsoft Teams team.
+- Store files (documents, slide decks, spreadsheets, etc.) in a SharePoint team site.

 - Members of the site from granting access to others.